This Content Was Last Updated on March 3, 2023 by Jessica Garbett

 Is this price fixed, or merely indicative?
 If indicative, what are the hourly rates?

-If it is fully inclusive, you will probably find that major additional items, eg tax investigations, are charged separately, in which case you need to ask about the rates applicable and the availability of insurance.
+If it is fully inclusive, you will probably find that major additional items, eg tax enquiries, are charged separately, in which case you need to ask about the rates applicable and the availability of insurance.

 This is perhaps the most nebulous area, as each accountancy firm will have a different style, and each client different requirements.